Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: The semiclassical case

-Of course, classical discrete-time dynamical mappings can be recovered, without loss of generality, as a special case of semiclassical ones, simply by assuming that the evolving system is classical already from the start (i.e., from $t_0$ included).
-Indeed, when the evolving system is classical, under the customary correspondence between diagonal density matrices and probability distributions, CPTP maps become classical noisy channels, i.e., conditional probabilities, in complete accordance with the classical formalism of Markov chains, which can always be written as a sequence of classical noisy channels~(\ref{eq:class-div}).
-For clarity, we state this fact as a separate corollary: \begin{corollary}[Classical case] A given discrete-time classical dynamical mapping arises from a Markov chain if and only if it is information decreasing. \end{corollary}
+The fully classical case corresponds to the situation, in which the evolving system is assumed to be classical already from the start (i.e., from $t_0$ included).
+Indeed, when the evolving system is classical, under the customary correspondence between diagonal density matrices and probability distributions, CPTP maps become conditional probabilities.
+In this way, the formalism of classical Markov chains can be recovered: